Paintball equipment: Comparison

 Nitrogen is generally preferred over carbon dioxide for a few reasons.
 Nitrogen will not liquefy and leak into the marker, while if the CO2 tank does not have an anti-siphon tube installed, or if there is no expansion chamber or regulator, liquid CO2 can leak into the marker, causing damage to O-rings and dangerous overpressures.
 The solenoid valves on electro-pneumatic markers are particularly sensitive to this, and thus many manufacturers will specify to use only nitrogen or HPA with their electro-pneumatic markers.

-Because it is always controlled by 2 or more pressure regulators, Nitrogen generally has a more consistent shot velocity than CO2.
+Nitrogen is always controlled by 2 or more pressure regulators, and generally has a more consistent shot velocity than CO2.
 This is because when the playing area is warm, the normally unregulated CO2 will expand more rapidly from the liquid form, causing the marker to fire at a higher velocity.
-But when the temperature is lower, either a cool day, or from rapid firing of the marker, the expansion within the tank occurs more slowly, causing a decrease in the velocity of the subsequent shots.
+When the temperature is lower, either a cool day, or from rapid firing of the marker, the expansion within the tank occurs more slowly, causing a decrease in the velocity of the subsequent shots.
 This is especially apparent during rapid firing while using unregulated CO2.
 The cooling effect of rapid discharge of CO2 causes the temperature of the liquid CO2 to drop dramatically, resulting in a significant loss in overall pressure.
-This effect can be greatly overcome by the use of a regulator on the tank and one on the marker, and then setting the marker up to operate well on low pressure (about 400-600 psi.).
+This effect can be greatly overcome by the use of a regulator on the tank and one on the marker, and then setting the marker up to operate well on low pressure (about 400-600 psi).
 Most CO2 markers are designed to operate from a bare, unregulated tank of CO2.

-The heretical act of placing a regulator at the neck of the tank will 'filter' most of any liquid escaping, but also reduce the natural pressure from the CO2 tank in the process.
-Hence the need for the marker to operate on pressures well below the natural pressure of CO2.
-The second regulator is used to modulate the final pressure to a point below what the CO2 tank can deliver when frosty cold (around 500–600 psi.), or toasty warm (900–1200 psi.).
+The proscribed act of placing a regulator at the neck of the tank will 'filter' most of any liquid escaping, but also reduce the pressure from the CO2 tank.
+The marker must therefore perform well under pressures significantly below the natural pressure of CO2.
+The second regulator is used to modulate the final pressure to a point below what the CO2 tank can deliver when relatively cold (around 500–600 psi), or warm (900–1200 psi).
 A qualified air smith can perform the necessary changes inside the marker to accommodate the lower operating pressure.
-This adds some expense to the marker but is a solution if you don't have access to HPA (Nitrogen).
-Some markers prefer 900–1000 psi. or more so they do not work well at pressures that CO2 provides at its natural, room temperature pressure, so adding regulators will be an exercise in futility.
+This adds some expense to the marker but does not require access to HPA or Nitrogen refilling facilities.
+Some markers prefer 900–1000 psi or more, and do not work well at the lower pressures provided by CO2.
+This issue cannot be overcome with regulators.